corda/corda/docs/source/cordapp-build-systems.rst

 CorDapp Contract Attachments
 ----------------------------

-As of Corda 4, CorDapp Contract JARs must be installed on a node by a trusted uploader, by
+As of Corda 4, because there is no Sandbox to run the verification code - we require that any jar with code that is downloaded from a peer to be checked and explicitly whitelisted by the node operator.
+CorDapp contract JARs must be installed on a node by a trusted uploader, by

 - installing manually as per :ref:`Installing the CorDapp JAR <cordapp_install_ref>` and re-starting the node.

 - uploading the attachment JAR to the node via RPC, either programmatically (see :ref:`Connecting to a node via RPC <clientrpc_connect_ref>`)

 Which method to use depends on the reason for installing the CorDapp and is detailed below.

+.. note:: this behaviour is to protect the node from executing contract code that was not vetted.
+It is a temporary precaution until the
+   Deterministic JVM is integrated into Corda whereby execution takes place in a sandboxed environment which protects the node from malicious code.

 Installing Contract Attachments for Previously Unknown CorDapps
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^